 4. Label storage baskets with clothespins.

-Dollar store baskets are great for adding order to laundry room (or any) shelving.
+Dollar store baskets are great for adding order to the laundry room (or any) shelving.
 But things can get messy again quickly if it’s not clear what goes where.
 Forestall the issue by adding labels with clothespins, which can easily be switched if you decide to mix things up.

 More Organizing Ideas

 From DIY counter installations to magnetic organizers for your small laundry essentials, here are more laundry room organization ideas that make the most of a small space.